 Government 3326 may be counted for History in satisfying the major or minor requirements.

-For Undergraduates Only

-3101 History of the United States

-Survey of the factors that have affected the growth of American democracy; European background, American environment, development of social and political institutions, conflict with imperial control and separation, constitution making-state and national, Jeffersonian republicanism and Jacksonian democracy, the Civil War.

-3102 History of the United States

-Reconstruction, the Industrial Revolution and its influence upon American industry, economic imperialism, American participation in world affairs, the First World War and after, economic depression.
-The New Deal, and the Second World War.

-3106 History of Western Civilization (to 1715)

-Ancient civilizations, Greece and Rome, Christianity; medieval civilization in the West, eastern Europe; the Renaissance, Protestant Reformation, dynastic and religious wars, the expansion of Europe, divine right monarchy, triumph of parliamentary government in England.

-3107 History of Western Civilization (since 1715)

-International affairs in the eighteenth century, the Enlightenment, French Revolution and Napoleon, revolution and counter-revolution, the industrial revolution, the western democracies in the nineteenth century, central and eastern Europe, the intellectual revolution, imperialism, World War I, democracies and dictatorships, revolt against colonialism, World War II and after.

-3212 The Ancient World

-A survey of the ancient civilizations-Babylonian, Chaldean, Assyrian, Persian, and Egyptian; more intense study of the Greek history with its art and culture and its spread over the Mediterranean world; Roman history with its system of law, its early beginnings and expansion over Europe, rise and decline of the Roman Empire.
-Prerequisite: Sophomore standing or six semester hours of History.

-3213 Medieval Europe

-Decline of the Roman Empire, Germanic kingdoms, Eastern Roman Empire; rise of Islam and the Crusades, the medieval church, rise of cities, feudalism, the origin of the universities, culture of the Middle Ages.
-Prerequisite: Sophomore standing or six hours of History.

-3217 A General Survey of the History of Texas

-Prerequisite: Sophomore standing or six semester hours of History.
+Former

+For Undergraduates Only Former Number 3101 History of the United States Survey of the factors that have affected the growth of American de European background, American environment, development of social litical institutions, conflict with imperial control and separation, con making-state and national, Jeffersonian republicanism and Jacksonia cracy, the Civil War. and po- nstitution 3102 History of the United States Reconstruction, the Industrial Revolution and its influence upon industry, economic imperialism, American participation in world af First World War and after, economic depression.
+The New Deal, Second World War. fairs, the 3106 History of Western Civilization (to 1715) Ancient civilizations, Greece and Rome, Christianity; medieval civilizati West, eastern Europe; the Renaissance, Protestant Reformation, dyn religious wars, the expansion of Europe, divine right monarchy, tri parliamentary government in England. astic and 3107 History of Western Civilization (since 1715) International affairs in the eighteenth century, the Enlightenment, Frem lution and Napoleon, revolution and counter-revolution, the industrial re the western democracies in the nineteenth century, central and eastern the intellectual revolution, imperialism, World War I, democracies and ships, revolt against colonialism, World War II and after. evolution, Europe, 3212 The Ancient World A survey of the ancient civilizations-Babylonian, Chaldean, Assyrian. and Egyptian; more intense study of the Greek history with its art an and its spread over the Mediterranean world; Roman history with its a law, its early beginnings and expansion over Europe, rise and declin Roman Empire.
+Prerequisite : Sophomore standing or six semester History. d culture system of ne of the 3213 Medieval Europe Decline of the Roman Empire, Germanic kingdoms, Eastern Roman rise of Islam and the Crusades, the medieval church, rise of cities, fi the origin of the universities, culture of the Middle Ages.
+Prerequisite more standing or six hours of History. eudalism, 3217 A General Survey of the History of Texas Prerequisite: Sophomore standing or six semester hours of History. [ 317 For Graduates and Undergraduates r
-3323 Europe, 1870-1920

-A survey of the different countries of Europe and their internal development to 1920.
+3323 Europe, 1870-1920 [ 323 A survey of the different countries of Europe and their internal development to 1920.
 Prerequisite: Twelve semester hours of History, or six hours of History and six hours of other social science.